Shamanic Journeying: 3 Different Levels to Journeying as a Shaman

 The guide and I went and sat on the child’s (my past self) bed and kept him company and told him he was safe and no harm would come to him.

 Another example of a Middle World Journey could be if you wanted to try and improve a relationship.
-Let’s say, for instance, your partner has become distant, unloving and your relationship is not what it used to be.
+Let’s say, for instance, your partner has become distant and unloving, and your relationship is not what it used to be.

 What you can do is take a Middle World Journey to try and fix this.
 Start in your inner landscape and begin to notice the beauty that you’ve created.
 Find a comfortable spot in your inner landscape and sit down and start a meditation (you’re obviously meditating in reality).